-June 19, 2012 (AlterPresse) In complete disregard for Haitian law and a shameless imitation of Haitian President Philippe Sudré Dartiguenave’s behavior during the first (1915-1934) US Occupation of Haiti, Michel Martelly declares that he has officially “published” (adopted) the 2011 US-written Haiti constitution, although he has no authority to do so.
+UPDATE #1, June 19, 2012: (AlterPresse) In complete disregard for Haitian law and a shameless imitation of Haitian President Philippe Sudré Dartiguenave’s behavior during the first (1915-1934) US Occupation of Haiti, Michel Martelly declared that he has officially “published” (adopted) the 2011 US-written Haitian constitution, although he has no authority to do so.
 This prefabricated fake constitution is in French.
 The Creole-language 1987 Constitution remains unchanged.

-July 5, 2012 (AlterPresse) — The US Embassy and MINUSTAH celebrated July 4th in Haiti by commending Haiti’s authorities on the dissolution of the country’s Supreme Court and its replacement by a Martelly-nominated nine-membered Constitutional Council (Conseil Supérieur de la Police Judiciaire CSPJ).
-The US and MINUSTAH called it “A historic day for Haitian democracy…” Instead of contesting unconstitutional move, Haiti’s Parliament quibbles about a list that was shown to them and two of the nine not being on the list.
+UPDATE #2, July 5, 2012: (AlterPresse) — The US Embassy and MINUSTAH celebrated July 4th in Haiti by commending Haiti’s authorities on the dissolution of the country’s Supreme Court and its replacement by a Martelly-nominated nine-membered Constitutional Council (Conseil Supérieur de la Police Judiciaire CSPJ).
+The US and MINUSTAH called it “a historic day for Haitian democracy….”
+Instead of contesting the unconstitutional move, Haiti’s Parliament quibbled about a list that was shown to them and the omission of the names two of the nine members from the list.

 Sources: Haiti Chery | Axis of Logic (May 14, 2011)